GENI-NSF/geni-tools/README-omni.txt

-                        Name of slice credential file to read from if it exists, or save to when running like '--slicecredfile mySliceCred.xml -o getslicecred mySliceName' -t AD-RSPEC-TYPE AD-RSPEC-VERSION, --rspectype=AD-RSPEC-TYPE AD-RSPEC-VERSION
+                        Name of slice credential file to read from if it exists, or save to when running like '--slicecredfile mySliceCred.xml -o getslicecred mySliceName' --tostdout            Print results like rspecs to STDOUT instead of to log stream
+  --no-compress         Do not compress returned values --available           Only return available resources --best-effort         Should AMs attempt to complete the operation on only
+                        some slivers, if others fail -u SLIVERS, --sliver-urn=SLIVERS
+                        Sliver URN (not name) on which to act.
+Supply this option multiple times for multiple slivers, or not at all to apply to the entire slice --end-time=GENI_END_TIME
-                        Ad RSpec type and version to return, e.g. 'GENI 3' -v, --verbose         Turn on verbose command summary for omni commandline tool
+                        Requested end time for any newly allocated or provisioned slivers - may be ignored by the AM -v, --verbose         Turn on verbose command summary for omni commandline tool
   -q, --quiet           Turn off verbose command summary for omni commandline
                         tool
-  --tostdout            Print results like rspecs to STDOUT instead of to log
-                        stream
-  --abac                Use ABAC authorization
   -l LOGCONFIG, --logconfig=LOGCONFIG
                         Python logging config file --logoutput=LOGOUTPUT
-                        Python logging output file [use %(logfilename)s in logging config file]
+                        Python logging output file [use %(logfilename)s in logging config file] --NoGetVersionCache   Disable using cached GetVersion results (forces refresh of cache) --ForceUseGetVersionCache
-  --no-tz               Do not send timezone on RenewSliver -V API_VERSION, --api-version=API_VERSION
-                        Specify version of AM API to use (1, 2, etc.)
+                        Require using the GetVersion cache if possible (default false) --GetVersionCacheAge=GETVERSIONCACHEAGE
+                        Age in days of GetVersion cache info before refreshing (default is 7) --GetVersionCacheName=GETVERSIONCACHENAME
-  --no-compress         Do not compress returned values --available           Only return available resources --arbitrary-option    Add an arbitrary option to ListResources (for testing
+                        File where GetVersion info will be cached, default is ~/.gcf/get_version_cache.json --devmode             Run in developer mode: more verbose, less error checking of inputs --arbitrary-option    Add an arbitrary option to ListResources (for testing purposes)
-                        purposes)
+  --no-tz               Do not send timezone on RenewSliver --no-ssl              do not use ssl --orca-slice-id=ORCA_SLICE_ID
+                        Use the given Orca slice id --abac                Use ABAC authorization
 }}}

 === Supported commands ===